1907

 Ruby Falls Fallout Shelter

-Ruby Falls Cave takes on an unusual role as a designated Civil Defense fallout shelter.
+Ruby Falls Cave took on an unusual role as a designated Civil Defense fallout shelter in the 1960s.
 Food, water, and medical supplies to sustain 720 people for several weeks were stored in the cave.
 The cave’s unique location made it an ideal public shelter during a tense time in US history.

 1985